Nway-ag/redhat/README.md

 redhat
 ======

-bash scripts or job related file
+shell scripts and job related file and some messy codes